A question we received from a client inspired this here blog:

-How long it takes to get mortgage protection depends on several factors:
+How long it takes to arrange mortgage protection depends on several factors:

 You’re fit as a butcher’s dog, hallelujah – glad to hear it; you’ll have no issue getting cover quickly, assuming you don’t fall foul of the cover/age pitfall that I discuss below.